 Unlike other cryptos, DAI is a stablecoin that aims to keep its value close to one United States dollar (USD) through an automated system of smart contracts on the Ethereum blockchain.

 Concerned about the future of Bitcoin and its ability to scale effectively, Bitcoin miners and developers started Bitcoin Cash in 2017.
 This was done by forking the Bitcoin blockchain.
 Forking changes the size limit of blocks added to the blockchain.

 According to J.P.
 Morgan, ‘Bitcoin is likely to outshine gold as millennials become a more important component of the investment market over time and given their preference for “digital gold” over traditional bullion.’

-Furthermore, investors are taking keen interest in Bitcoin along with building their trust towards this digital asset as a potential hedge against inflation, giving it the status of ‘Digital Gold’.
-Recent purchases by Tesla, Apple, Facebook, and many other institutions as security only goes on to show the expanding interest and trust in cryptocurrencies as a future trust-worthy asset class.
+Furthermore, investors are taking a keen interest in Bitcoin along with building their trust towards this digital asset as a potential hedge against inflation, giving it the status of ‘Digital Gold’.
+Recent purchases by Tesla, Apple, Facebook, and many other institutions as security only go on to show the expanding interest and trust in cryptocurrencies as a future trust-worthy asset class.

 Bitcoin – Speculative Past & Potential Steady Future

 Bitcoin has definitely carved a niche for itself in the global financial landscape.